 Readme document.
 Download the Readme document of the next available fix by clicking the link Click here to download.

 In the Schedule upgrade section, perform the following:

 a.
 Click Date and select a date for the upgrade.
 The selected date lies within the next 15 days.

 b.
 Click Time and select a time when the upgrade should be done.
 The immediate time available for selection is one hour later than the present time.
 You can not schedule the upgrade during the restricted time frame, which is 9:30 PM to 12:30 AM UTC due to internal maintenance.

 c.
 In the Email IDs field, type email addresses of the personnel to be notified when the upgrade is scheduled and click .
 You can add multiple email addresses to be notified.

 Click Save.
 The schedule is listed in the schedule table.
 You can edit or delete the schedule by clicking on the appropriate action icons.

-Software AG sends an email about the upgrade scheduled, upgrade initiation and upgrade completion to the respective email addresses sequentially.
+Software AG sends an email about the upgrade scheduled, upgrade initiation and upgrade completion to tenant owners and respective email addresses.